PPC Protect WordPress Plugin Now Available

 If you use pay per click advertising for your marketing campaigns, then you should be aware of a new threat that’s plaguing the industry.
 Known as click fraud, this fraudulent activity is affecting businesses from all over the world and costing them billions.

-With online marketing generating billions of dollars in revenue for both advertisers and publishers, it was only a matter of time until somebody started abusing the system.
+With online marketing generating billions of dollars in revenue for both advertisers and publishers, it was only a matter of time until somebody started to abuse the system.

-So, what exactly is click fraud and why do people do it?
+But what exactly is click fraud and why do people do it?
 Here’s everything you need to know about this new online threat.

-Click fraud, simply put, is the fraudulent clicking of pay per click ads when the user has no intention of ever buying.
+Click fraud, simply put, is the act of fraudulent clicking pay per click ads when the user has no intention of ever buying.
 In fact, most of the time these fraudulent clicks will be from competitors who are also running a pay per click campaign on the same keyword.

-By clicking on a competitor’s ad, the other company will be forced to pay for it whether they make a sale or not.
+By clicking on a competitor’s ad, the other company will be forced to pay for the click whether they make a sale or not.
 By repeatedly clicking on someone’s ads competitors can rack up huge costs for advertisers and cause them lots of problems.
 From financial loss, to having a competitive advantage, here are the main reasons why people do it.

 Since the pay per click industry is very competitive, it’s only natural that advertisers try to sabotage their competition by fraudulently clicking on their ads.
 Most companies will do anything to give themselves a competitive advantage, even if it involves committing fraud.

 This causes competitors pay per click budgets to run out faster and stops genuine visitors from visiting their website.
 Not only does this make the company waste large sums of money on fraudulent clicks but it also increases the average cost to capture a lead.